 Senior Managers and Certification Regime and the TPR

-Compliance with the PRA’s requirements under the Senior Managers and Certification Regime (SM&CR) will not be a pre-condition of entry into the TPR.
+Compliance with the PRA’s requirements under the Senior Managers and Certification Regime (SM&CR) was not a pre-condition of entry into the TPR.

-The statutory instrument establishing the TPR allows the PRA and FCA to treat individuals as if they were approved to perform an SMF while their firms are in the TPR, if those firms have submitted an application under section 60 of FSMA on their behalf (‘Section 60 applications’).
+The statutory instrument establishing the TPR amends FSMA and allows the PRA and FCA to treat individuals as if they were approved to perform an SMF while their firms are in the TPR, if those firms have submitted an application under section 60 of FSMA on their behalf (‘Section 60 applications’).

 - Where firms have submitted a Part 4A permission application accompanied by the relevant full SMF applications in advance of entry into TPR, the PRA (with the FCA’s consent) can decide to treat the individuals as approved with effect from entry into TPR.
 Individuals will not be required to undergo the standard PRA fitness and propriety assessment to be eligible for deemed approval.

 - Firms that have not submitted full SMF applications prior to entry into TPR will need to complete and submit application form(s) (‘TPR SMF Application’) containing key information on the individual(s) they propose to perform SMFs while they remain in the TPR.
-This TPR SMF Application will be based on the current Short Form A (available on the dedicated SMR approvals webpage) and include a short Statement of Responsibilities.
+They will also need to complete and submit the related Statement of Responsibilities form.
 After receiving a TPR SMF Application the PRA (with the FCA’s consent) can decide to treat the relevant individual as approved.
 Individuals will not be required to undergo the standard PRA fitness and propriety assessment to be eligible for deemed approval.
 Firms should ensure that they submit the relevant Senior Managers and Certification Regime forms within six weeks from the end of the transition period to enable individuals to obtain a deemed approval by 12 weeks from the end of the transition period.

 Other requirements under the SM&CR will apply to individuals with deemed approval, including the Conduct Rules and Senior Manager Conduct Rules.